Andrew Hunter Historical Marker

 Backstory and Context

-Andrew Hunter (d.
-1823), planter, state representative and county official, is buried in the Hunter family cemetery about 400 ft. south.
-During the American Revolution he ran a grist mill several miles south on High Hill Creek, supplying meal and corn to the Patriots in the Southern Department.
+Andrew Hunter operated a grist mill during the American Revolution and later owned a plantation built on the labor of the people he enslaved.
+He also served as a state representative and county official following the American Revolution.
+Hunter is buried in the Hunter family cemetery about 400 ft. south.
+During the American Revolution, he ran a grist mill several miles south on High Hill Creek, supplying meal and corn to the Patriots in the Southern Department.
 He also served as a scout in the state militia under Gen. Francis Marion.